 Dororo is an anime series from MAPPA Studio based on a manga by Osamu Tezuka.
 Tezuka is famous for creating the “Manga Revolution” in Japan.
 His innovations made him known as the “Father of Manga”, and “The Manga Godfather”.
 In some ways, Tezuka is even considered the Japanese counterpart of Walt Disney, who is known to influence his art.

 He was also an animator and film producer and died in 1989 of cancer.
 The franchise is well over 50 years old.
 The manga was first published in 1967 and won an Eisner Award.
 It was supposed to last more than four volumes, but a lack of interest from readers led to its early termination in 1969.

-In 1969 there was a first attempt to create a black and white anime adaptation.
-The series was titled Dororo to Hyakkimaru. as not a great success either.
+In 1969 there was the first attempt to create a black-and-white anime adaptation.
+The series is titled Dororo to Hyakkimaru. was not a great success either.
 The brand has been abandoned and forgotten for over three decades.

 A decade later, Dororo made a comeback thanks to the 2004 PlayStation 2 game Blood Will Tell and a 2007 live-action movie.
 Finally in 2019 MAPPA Studio took the cartoonish style of Tezuka and created a mature anime adaptation of the old manga.

 The first episode aired on 7th January 2019.
 The television series ended on 24th June 2019.
 The big change was the introduction of the 12 demons as opposed to the original manga’s 48 demons.
 Some changes were made to the plot but it is more or less the same plot, the same background, and the same concept.

 The suspense and anticipation for Dororo season 2